A new era of collaboration — introducing the new LucidLink

 LucidLink & Video editing

-For video editors this lets you stream just the frames you need to edit with, inside your video editing software, without downloading any of your media files.
+For video editors this lets you stream just the frames you need to edit with from inside your collaborative video editing software, all without downloading any of your media files.

 And because everyone works from the same online version, there’s no need to share anything to keep everyone in sync.
 It’s fast and efficient.